Flash3388/FlashLib/README.md

 # FlashLib
-FlashLib is robotics software development library originaly designed to improve and help FRC teams, but can now work on other platforms such as Raspberry PI and BeagleBone Black.
+FlashLib is a robotics software development library originaly designed to improve and help FRC teams, but can now work on other platforms such as Raspberry PI and BeagleBone Black.
 FlashLib is currently available for Java users only, but a C++ version is in development.

 FlashLib is still in a beta stage.